junioralecrim/junioralecrim/README.md

-## Bem vindo(a) ao meu perfil!
-Aqui compartilho meus estudos nas tecnologias que mais me interessam, minha atividade diária e meu portfólio <3
+## Hi there, welcome to my profile!
+Here I share my studies in the technologies that interest me the most, my day to day and my portfolio <3

-- 🔭 Estou a procura do meu primeiro estágio (ou Júnior) como Desenvolvedor Web.
+- 🔭 I'm looking for my first internship as a Web Developer.
-- 🌱 Estudando HTML5, CSS, Javascript, Python e Java.
+- 🌱 Studying HTML5, CSS, Javascript, Python and Java.
-- 😄 Pronouns: ele/dele
+- 😄 Pronouns: him/his

 <div align="center">
   <a href="https://github.com/junioralecrim">